siddhantj12/aether-g4/README.md

 ## Download

-- Download the latest `.dmg` from the GitHub Releases page of this repo.
+- Download the latest `.zip` from the GitHub Releases page of this repo.
 - On macOS, allow the app in System Settings → Privacy & Security if prompted.

 ## Notifications